jakebrokaw/jakebrokaw.github.io/redesign-content.md

 Evaluate your own life and unveil the areas that you’d actually like to improve.
 Also, it’s just as important to unveil the areas that you enjoy — this will remind you that your life really isn’t all that bad.
 If you know you love where you live, you might not get as jealous when you read about how someone’s life changed for the better now that they’re living in Italy (okay, bad example, because that’s always going to sound awesome).

 <blockquote>
-“To help yourself, you must be yourself. ”<br>
+To help yourself, you must be yourself. <br>
 <author>— Dave Pelzer</author>
 </blockquote>